 Dependent upon the level of cover on your vehicle insurance policy some of the financial losses you may incur will be insured, therefore your insurer will take care of these.
 For instance, if you have fully comprehensive cover, (meaning your vehicle is an insured loss covered by your insurance irrespective of fault) your insurer will discuss your options and directly deal with your vehicle.

 If you choose to retain your vehicle and opt for a ‘cash in lieu’ payment then you cannot recover any other expenses (like repairs) from the other driver’s insurer.
 If you want to find out more about what is covered by your policy, please refer to your insurance policy document.

 We will continue to advise you on what you can and can't claim for in more detail during the life of your case with us.
-More information can be found on your Financial Losses Uploader on your Client Extra Account.
+More information can be found on your Financial Losses Application on your Client Extra Account.

 Will Admiral Law directly reimburse my losses?